-Amy's remarkable work on the Seventh Circuit led to President Trump nominating her to replace the late justice Ruth Bader Ginsburg on the U.S. Supreme Court.
-The president praised Amy as a "woman of unparalleled achievement, towering intellect, sterling credentials and unyielding loyalty to the Constitution."
+Amy's remarkable work on the Seventh Circuit led President Trump to nominate her to replace the late Justice Ruth Bader Ginsburg on the U.S. Supreme Court.
+The President praised Amy as a "woman of unparalleled achievement, towering intellect, sterling credentials and unyielding loyalty to the Constitution."